Konstantinos Tasoulas: Speakership (2019–2025)

-Following the 2019 election, Tasoulas was elected President of the Hellenic Parliament with a record of 283 votes in favor, from the government ND party, as well as the opposition parties of Syriza, KINAL, EL, and MeRA25, with the Communist Party of Greece submitting a notion of 15 "present" voters, and two abstentions (by Dimitris Tzanakopoulos and Effie Achtsioglou).
+Following the 2019 Greek parliamentary election, Tasoulas was elected President of the Hellenic Parliament, with a record of 283 votes in favor, from the government ND party, as well as the opposition parties of Syriza, KINAL, EL, and MeRA25, with the Communist Party of Greece submitting a notion of 15 "present" voters, and two abstentions (by Dimitris Tzanakopoulos and Effie Achtsioglou).
 It was also the first time a Speaker of the Parliament was elected by open ballot.

 President of Greece (2025–present)

 In January 2025, Prime Minister Kyriakos Mitsotakis submitted to the Parliament for approval the candidacy of Tasoulas for the office of the Greek Presidency.
 Tasoulas accepted the nomination, which was met with criticism from the opposition.
-After four rounds of voting, he was elected by the parliament on 12 February 2025, after winning the votes 160 of 300 MPs.
+After four rounds of voting in the 2025 Greek presidential election, he was elected by Parliament on 12 February 2025, after winning the votes 160 of 300 MPs.
 He was sworn in on 13 March 2025.